liveandletbri/food_db/README.md

 ## Wut
 Food DB is a small Django project to help store, tag, and query your recipes.
 It is run inside a Docker container, storing the SQLite database file on your computer.

-A second container runs a teeny Flask app to host an ingredient parsing service, which the Django app reaches out to.
+A second container runs a teeny Flask app to host an [ingredient parsing](https://github.com/strangetom/ingredient-parser) service, which the Django app reaches out to.

 ## Getting started
 The only absolutely required prerequisite is Docker.
 If you want to run Python locally, I included pyenv setup steps, and you can use the requirements files in here to get what you need.

 For use on Windows, I recommend installing [Git Bash](https://git-scm.com/download/win) and running all these commands there.
 When running any of the below `docker attach` or `docker exec` (not `docker compose` though) commands, prepend `winpty`, like this:
 ```
-winpty docker docker exec -it...
+winpty docker exec -it...
 ```

+### Create a .env file
+For now, you can create an empty file called `.env`.
+As you read below, you may decide you want to enable [cloud sync](food_db/food_db_app/cloud_sync/README.md), in which case you'll put variables into this file.

 ### Renaming the database
 I have included a database file, `starter-db.sqlite3`, to make cloning this repo and getting started easy.
 The rest of the app is looking for a file named `db.sqlite3`.
 Copy the starter file and paste it in the same directory, naming the new file `db.sqlite3`.
 Your app will store its data in this one.
 The file by this name is ignored by git, so you can store changes in your local DB without worrying about checking it into the repo.